Thunder & Roses

-Thunder & Roses is the seventh studio album recorded by American country music artist Pam Tillis.
+Thunder & Roses is the seventh studio album by American country music artist Pam Tillis.
+It was released on March 6, 2001 by Arista Nashville.
 It is also the last album she recorded for the Arista label.
 Its lead-off single, "Please", was a #22 hit on the Billboard Hot Country Songs charts in 2002.
 "It Isn't Just Raining" was later recorded in 2003 by its co-writer, Jennifer Hanson, on her self-titled debut album, and the title track was previously recorded by Mindy McCready on her 1999 album I'm Not So Tough.
 "Please" would go on to be Pam's last appearance on the Country Singles Chart after it peaked in spring of 2001.